 She is also the broker/owner of an award-winning property management company in Santa Cruz, California – Portola Property Management (Update: Since this article was published, Kathleen has sold Portola Property Management).
 We felt that someone with her pedigree would be perfect to talk about setting an effective pricing structure for property management companies.

-The Different Property Management Pricing Structures
+The Different Pricing Structures for Property Management Companies

 If you’re a new company starting out, and you’re growing your business organically, (versus buying a property management company that might already have a pricing structure in place) look around and see what your competitors are doing.
 Figure out how you can differentiate yourself.
 Here are some of the common pricing structures that property management companies use: